Entrack/WebGUI-Python-ImageProcessing/README.md

 # WebGUI-Python-ImageProcessing
 This repo contains a python-backend + js-frontend image processing app.

-Current app is desinged to be a demonstration of how can you use a web gui to run on desktop and be able to utilize powerfull Python backend processing.
+The current app is designed to be a demonstration of how can you use a web GUI to run on the desktop and be able to utilize powerful Python backend processing.
 Operations are performed either with `numpy` or `opencv`.

 ## Features
 #### The main window